KurtisEberhardt/student-workbook/src/reflections/wk1/quiz1.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+<html> is the root tag for html where everything else in the document will sit.

 ```